 If there are two basic building blocks of tree law, they are the Massachusetts Rule – that New England rock of individualism and self-reliance – and the Hawaii Rule – that piece of creeping socialism that lets a property owner use the courts to force a neighbor to remove a tree that was a bother (we said that tongue-in-cheek).

-After running out of board games to play while locked down by the pandemic, I went on a quest to identify the legal precedent in every state that addresses the issue of the encroachment of overhanging limbs and subsurface roots, so that we could present a state-by-state compendium of encroachment law.
-It was either that or cut the grass on my hands and knees with a pair of scissors.
+After running out of gas and the funds needed to pay for it, I was homebound.
+For something to do, I went on a quest to identify the legal precedent in every state that addresses the issue of the encroachment of overhanging limbs and subsurface roots, so that we could present a state-by-state compendium of encroachment law.
+It was either that or cut the grass on my hands and knees with a pair of scissors (no gas for the mower).
 Wisely, I opted to go the encroachment route.